acrylian/zp_jqueryui/README.md

 *NOTE: This plugin is experimental*

+Install the file and folder within your `/plugins` folder.

 The plugin does two things:
 - Load jQuery on the front end (This does not load the Zenphoto core one but its own newer 1.10.x version!)
 - Provides macros